The Netherlands, life with water

 Known locally as the Watersnoodramp, the North Sea flood of 1953 inspired the Dutch people’s resolve to never let a tragedy like it ever happen again.
 Although the country had faced many floods throughout history, none had the same impact as the one in 1953.
 It paved the way for the creation of the Delta Works, a network of dams, dikes, sluices and storm barriers.
 Consisting of 13 sections, together it forms the world’s largest flood protection system and is regarded as one of the Seven Wonders of the Modern World.

-The Delta Works flood barriers in Zeeland are spectacular – a concrete construction so huge it took more than 50 years to complete.
+The engineering feat of the Oosterscheldekering storm surge barrier in the Netherlands is spectacular.
+Building the gigantic concrete complex took 17 years.
 It’s an awe-inspiring experience to ascend the huge structure and marvel at the huge amounts of water rushing below your feet.
 Another poignant point of interest can be found in Zierikzee, where a bronze statue of a mother protecting her child honors the victims of the 1953 floods.
 In Ouwerkerk in Zeeland, some 60km south of Rotterdam, the Watersnoodmuseum is the perfect place to explore water has had on the Netherlands.
 Formed by the incoming and outgoing tides during the months following the 1953 flood, the creek that neighbors the museum on the island of Schouwen-Duiveland has become home to an impressive array of wildlife and fauna.

 As well as the titanic structures of the Delta Works, another key part of the Dutch water management system is the Afsluitdijk.
 A colossal 32-kilometer-long dike that has been protecting the Netherlands from the sea since 1932, it stands as a national symbol of the Dutch people’s relationship with water.
 Inscribed on a relief at the monument to this feat of engineering are the words “Een volk dat leeft bouwt aan zijn toekomst,” or, in English, “A people that live, build their own future”.
 It’s a fitting tribute to the Dutch people’s perseverance in taming the water they live with.